jasper-bosch/polarsteps-to-gpx/README.md

 # polarsteps-to-gpx
-Command-line program that converts a locations.json file from Polarsteps into a .gpx file.
+Command-line program that converts a locations.json file from [Polarsteps](https://www.polarsteps.com) to a .gpx file.
 The coordinates along with their timestamp are sorted chronologically and then stored as a .gpx file.

+You can download a copy of your data from Polarsteps by following the steps on [this page](https://support.polarsteps.com/article/124-how-can-i-export-a-copy-of-my-data).
+The data for each trip is stored in a subfolder of the .zip file.
+Each of those subfolders contains a `locations.json` file with all the GPS coordinates of your trip.

 ## Usage